mrborges23/mypage.github.io/tutorial_4.md

 ## Tutorial 4
-## Detecting selection in molecular sequences
+## Testing the molecular clock hypothesis

-In this tutorial, we will investigate the mammalian C7 protein, which is part of the complement immunity pathway, for signatures of positive selection.
-The data was taken from Kosiol, Vinar, da Fonseca, Hubisz, Bustamante, Nielsen, and Siepel (2008) entitled *Patterns of positive selection in six mammalian genomes*.
-To place the problem in context, you will test the mammalian C7 protein for positive selection by comparing the nearly neutral model M7 against the selection model M8.

 Sequence alignment: [&#8600;C7.fas](/assets/lectures/C7.fas)<br/>
 Phylogeny: [&#8600;C7.tree](/assets/lectures/C7.tree)

-We will use **codeml**, a part of the **PAML** package, through the [Phylemon 2](http://phylemon.bioinfo.cipf.es/?email=anonymous)  webserver. **codeml** includes several models of codon evolution; in this tutorial, we will be implementing site models to test for selection.
+We will use **codeml**, a part of the **PAML** package, through the [Phylemon 2](http://phylemon.bioinfo.cipf.es/?email=anonymous)  webserver. **codeml** includes several models of codon evolution; in this tutorial, we will be implementing site models to test the molecular clock hypothesis and estimate divergence times.

 * Yang *PAML 4: phylogenetic analysis by maximum likelihood* Molecular Biology and Evolution 24 p1586-91